apparebit/js-junction/packages/oddjob/README.md

 > Letting you focus on the flying circus!

-This package provides an assortment of utility functions for signalling errors, formatting human-readable messages, and transforming strings.
+This package provides an assortment of utility functions for:
+ *  detecting built-in types,
+ *  traversing property chains,
+ *  transforming strings,
+ *  formatting humane error messages,
+ *  and signalling errors.

 --------------------------------------------------------------------------------